mochibot/Sprint-Challenge-React-Wars-Hooks/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a UI library that uses components and virtual DOM to update any changes that will be made to the applications.
+This helps to make application more efficient and takes a lot of work off the DOM, providing a smooth experience for users.

 - [ ] What does it mean to _think_ in react?

+Think about the apps as they are built.
+Break down the UI into a component hierarchy based on the single responsibility principle, identify the state and data flow, how the components interact with each other, and keep the codes dry

 - [ ] Describe state.

+State is an object that holds information about the component that is subject to change.
+State starts with a default value when a component mounts and can be mutated in time.

 - [ ] Describe props.

+Props is also an object but is the component's configuration.
+They immutable and can only get passed to components from the parent.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects can be anything that affects something outside the scope of the function being executed (eg. fetching data from API, timer, DOM manipulation).
+The Effect Hook can be used to sync effects in a React component to state or prop changes by passing in a dependency array as the second argument to the effect hook.

 ## Project Set Up